-"I am indepted to my father for living, but to my teacher for living well" (Alexander the Great).
+"I am indebted to my father for living, but to my teacher for living well" (Alexander the Great).

 In 1997 Lauren (Bragg) Pipp moved from the quaint ski town of Tahoe City, California to Irvine to attend UCI.
 In 2001 she earned her undergraduate degrees in Spanish-Teaching Language and Culture and Philosophy.
 She then took a year off to explore, work, and coach girls volleyball.
 While exploring the corporate world, she discovered what she had known all along: Teaching and interacting with young people was her passion.